HACS-bank/NSpanel/README.md

 once these are ready and I learn how, these will be submitted to the real project. this is my testing ground, nothing here is recommended to use in production

+## local Climate control if API down

+concept: local climate control always running, but controlling relay0. if API goes down, change onto local control of relay1 needs generalisation: should use a substitution to pick relay 1 or 2

 ## Hardware button press wakes the screen

 not yet useable

 ## Bluetooth BLE proxy

-working, needs more work for iBeacon to use with BPS
+working as proxy, needs more work for iBeacon to use with BPS

 ## ESPectre on NSpanel-Easy

+working. waiting for ESPectre v3 to be released

 As well as including this package, you will need
 1. Home Assistant _ESPectre Traffic Generator_ app